 One further complication is that pickup was observed between pixels when O(100) were enabled and firing at the same time (see section 6.2).
 This is not a major problem when operating the sensor for its design purpose as only O(10) pixels per sensor are expected to fire in each event.
 However, for the basic performance measurements presented below, this pickup could prevent the response of individual pixels from being measured.
-Hence to remove this sensor-wide effect, only a small number of pixels are unmasked at any time for the following results.
+Hence to remove this sensor-wide effect, only 168 pixels were unmasked in any run for the following results, and hence 168 such runs were required for a complete threshold scan of the whole sensor.
+As shown in section 6.2, this number is sufficiently small that pickup effects do not occur.

-Specifically, only one pixel of the 42 which shared SRAM memory was unmasked in each run.
+To select the 168 unmasked pixels, only one pixel of the 42 which shared SRAM memory was unmasked in each run.
 In addition, runs were performed with only 19 bunch crossings per bunch train.
 Both of these together ensured that the memory could never overflow and so distort the threshold scan, even when very close to threshold.

-The pixel comparator only fires when the input crosses through the threshold from below.
+The pixel comparator only fires when the input crosses through the threshold from below (see section 2.3).
+In contrast to a level comparator, this means the comparator will not fire if the input is far from the threshold with either polarity.
 Hence, a threshold scan performed with no external stimulus will result in hits only when near the pixel pedestal.
 The results of such a scan for a typical pixel are shown in figure 26.
 Here, the scan is specified in the (arbitrary) units of the DAC threshold setting, called "DAC threshold units" (DTU) in this paper.